 Here are some questions that couples typically ask about the process of therapy.

 ‘CAN COUPLES THERAPY BE DONE ONLINE?’

 There are various reasons why couples want to work online.
-As practitioner I have worked with couples via online video-chat methods for 12 years.
+As practitioner I have worked with couples via online video-chat methods for more than 12 years.
 Experience suggests that it works best when you can connect with me via a larger screen size.
 A laptop or a desktop computer is ideal although a big tablet can be fine.
 A few moments spent getting the distance from the screen and the lighting right and the therapy process can begin in your own choice of location.

 ‘HOW MIGHT THERAPY CHANGE US?’

-Men and women who engage with couples work often report that the process allows them to develop helpful new insights into their partner and/or partner’s behaviour.
+people who engage with couples work often report that the process allows them to develop helpful new insights into their partner and/or partner’s behaviour.
 They also report that it helps them to develop greater self-knowledge.
 Counselling and therapy can have a healing function and therefore often become a way to improve your understanding and communication of each other's past hurts, as well as of the current position.

 ‘CAN WE USE COUPLES COUNSELLING IF WE WANT TO SPLIT UP?’